Sum Secrecy Rate Maximization for IRS-aided Multi-Cluster MIMO-NOMA Terahertz Systems: System Model and Problem Formulation

 \subsection{Problem Formulation}

 Our goal is maximizing the sum secrecy rate by jointly optimize the power alloction and the phase-shift matrix, the optimization problem is formulated as

 where ${{P_T}}$ stands for the transmit power of the BS, (19b) represents the power constraint of the system, (19c) indicates the rate requirement of each user, and (19d) represents the unit modulus constraint of each IRS element.
 Problem (19) is a non-convex optimization problem and intractable to solve due to the coupled variables.
+To overcome this issue, we decomposed (19) into two sub-problems.
+For each sub-problem, we only focus on some specific variables when the others are fixed, which will be presented in the section III.